WhiteLightningGun/goldfish/README.md

-Note to self: This project was deployed to Github pages with the Create React App tool, which was very useful.
+Note to self: This project was deployed to Github pages with the Create React App tool

 # Getting Started with Create React App